 In today's business world, countries are more economically interdependent than they were before.
 The world economy is becoming increasingly intertwined and virtually no country is immune from this interdependence.
 At the global level, changing markets and global convergence are a fact of life.
 While countries continue to participate in the world economy, however, this participation has risks because of forces beyond the control of the individual countries.
 Economic growth in some developed countries dropped as emerging economies gained strength.
-Also, the beginning of the 21st century has experienced a recessionary world economy, and the ripple from the U.S. loan crisis is expected to result in negative growth for developed countries in 2009.
+Also, the beginning of the 21st century has experienced a global recession (2008-present in 2012)-the worst since the 1930s-point out the vulnerabilities to the global marketplace, making the long-term trends of fast-rising trade and rising world incomes uncertain.